-Below are some actual answers to various sixth grade history tests.
+Below are some actual answers to various sixth grade history tests, or so we are led to believe by whoever compiled this hilariously funny list.

 - Ancient Egypt was inhabited by mummies and they all wrote in hydraulics.
 They lived in the Sarah Dessert.
 The climate of the Sarah is such that the inhabitants have to live elsewhere.